CodinGame/monaco-vscode-api/README.md

 - The returned model is bound to a filesystem file, and you have access to methods allowing to control the file lifecycle (saving the file, accessing the dirty state...)
 - It is possible to call the method multiple times on the same file to get multiple references.
 The model is disposed when there is no reference left

-The second argument of the method allows to write the file content to the virtual filesystem in case the file wasn't registered in it beforehand.
+The second argument of the method allows you to write the file content to the virtual filesystem in case the file wasn't registered in it beforehand.

 before: